-24. Collection of information by operators
+29. Collection of information by operators of an education facility

-- (1) The operator of a work premises or education facility must collect, record and store the following information: - (a) a list of employees or persons enrolled at the education facility who have been notified under clause 22(1) that they may have been exposed to COVID-19; and - (b) any results of tests for COVID-19 of those employees or persons enrolled at the education facility who may have been exposed to COVID-19, including the acceptable evidence of a negative test result for COVID-19 provided to the operator of the education facility under clause 23(2). - (2) For the purposes of complying with this clause, an operator of a work premises or education facility is authorised to use any information that it holds under subclause (1).
+- (1) The operator of an education facility must collect, record and store the following information: - (a) a list of persons enrolled at the education facility who have been notified under clause 27(1) that they may have been exposed to COVID-19; and - (b) any results of tests for COVID-19 of those employees or persons enrolled at the education facility who may have been exposed to COVID-19, including the acceptable evidence of a negative test result for COVID-19 provided to the operator of the education facility under clause 28(2). - (2) For the purposes of complying with this clause, an operator of an education facility is authorised to use any information that it holds under subclause (1).

-Part 5 - Social contacts
+Part 6 - Social contacts and symptomatic persons in the community

-25. Who is a social contact?
+30. Who is a social contact?

-For the purposes of this clause, a person is a social contact if:
+A person is a social contact if:

-(1) the person has spent more than 15 minutes of face-to-face contact with a diagnosed person during the diagnosed person's infectious period; or the person is not already determined to be:

-(2) the person has spent more than two hours in an indoor space with a diagnosed person during the diagnosed person's infectious period; and
+- (1) the person has spent more than 15 minutes of face-to-face contact with a diagnosed person or a probable case during the diagnosed person's or a probable case's infectious period; or - (2) the person has spent more than two hours in an indoor space with a diagnosed person or a probable case during the diagnosed person's or the probable case's infectious period; and the person is not already determined to be: